 Once fertilization occurs, the resulting embryos are closely monitored for healthy development before being transferred into the uterus.
 ICSI significantly improves fertilization rates and increases the chances of pregnancy, even in challenging infertility cases.

 With expert embryology support and personalized care, ICSI offers hope to couples who may not conceive through conventional methods.
-It is a safe, effective, and widely used treatment that brings many couples closer to their dream of parenthood.
+It is a safe, effective, and widely used treatment that brings many couples closer to their dream of parenthood

 Intracytoplasmic Sperm Injection (ICSI) is a highly advanced fertility treatment used as part of the In Vitro Fertilization (IVF) process.
 It is especially beneficial for couples facing severe male factor infertility or repeated fertilization failure.
-In this technique, a single, carefully selected sperm is directly injected into the cytoplasm of a mature egg using advanced micromanipulation technology.